UlyssesZh/UlyssesZh.github.io/_posts/2025-01-09-github-homework.md

 <p class="no-indent">
 While this can be circumvented by making the repositories private, many instructors do not allow using private repositories for homework for some reasons.
-Maybe they are too lazy to manage the access to many students' private repositories, or maybe they are only coping with the academic integrity codes without actually enforcing it.
+Maybe they do not want to bother managing the access permissions to many students' private repositories, or maybe they are only coping with the academic integrity codes without actually enforcing it.
 </p>